 Intel SSD 730 Series delivers extreme endurance of up to 70GB writes per day for five years (compared to the industry, typical 20GB).
 This provides the peace of mind for anyone requiring dependable up-time from their workstation or gaming rig.
 Intel’s advanced firmware algorithms provide consistent performance.
 You can rely on for both compressible and incompressible data types, plus data center efficiency and dependability.

 Sequential Read: 550MB/s, Sequential Write: 500MB/s, Random Read: 90K IOPS, Random Write: 35K IOPS, Port: SATA III (6GB/s) Flash Type: MLC NAND | Buy from Amazon

 A four-channel Marvell controller powers Kingston’s SSDNow UV400.
 This controller can offer incredible speeds and higher performance compared to a mechanical hard drive.
 It dramatically improves the responsiveness of your existing system and is ten times faster than a 7200RPM hard disk.
 UV400 is available in multiple capacities, giving you plenty of space for all your files.

-Please don’t treat your SSDs just like regular Hard Disks and especially don’t defrag your SSDs.
+There are more details regarding the SSDs you can refer, 11 Things Should Know before you Buy SSD (Solid State Drive).
+Please don’t treat your SSDs just like regular Hard Disks and especially don’t defrag SSD.
 There is full list Dos and Don’ts of SSD to Maximize Performance and Increase Life

 SSDs are going to improve the speed and performance of the system in new and older Windows OS.
 Once you invest on Windows SSDs, you never regret your decision.